-The fresh milk from the dairy farm is received at the cheese plant.
-It is weighed and tested for quality and purity, then pasteurized or heat treated to ensure product safety and uniformity.
+Fresh milk sent from the dairy farm is received in a milk truck at the cheese plant.
+It is weighed and tested for quality and purity.
+The milk is pasteurized or heat treated to ensure product safety and uniformity.

 Filling the cheese vat

-A cheese vat is filled with the pasteurized and tested milk.
+A large cheese vat is filled with the pasteurized and tested milk.

 Starting the cheesemaking process

-Special starters or cultures are added to curdle and thicken the milk.
-The type of culture used depends on the cheese variety being crafted in that vat.
+Special starters and cultures are added to curdle and thicken the milk.
+The type of culture used depends on the cheese variety being crafted by the cheesemaker at that vat.

 Enzyme is added to form the Protein bonds